bromite/bromite/.github/ISSUE_TEMPLATE/feature_request.md

 Have you read the F.A.Q.s? https://github.com/bromite/bromite/blob/master/FAQ.md
-Have you read the README? https://github.com/bromite/bromite/blob/master/README.md Have you read the Wiki? https://github.com/bromite/bromite/wiki -->
+Have you read the README? https://github.com/bromite/bromite/blob/master/README.md Have you read the Wiki? https://github.com/bromite/bromite/wiki

+If instead of a feature request you want to ask a question then please use the GitHub Discussions: https://github.com/bromite/bromite/discussions

+-->

 <!-- Do not submit feature requests for extensions support or adding a search engine. -->